Call for Main Conference Papers

 Note: Generally, to receive reviews by the commitment deadline, the regular ARR timeline suggests that ARR suggestions should be made by December 15th.
 Note that the cycle length will change in December to 8 weeks.

 Papers submitted to ACL 2023 may not be submitted for review elsewhere (including ARR) while being under review at ACL 2023.
+However, we allow an exception of the multiple submission policy for papers under review for EACL 2023 and ICLR 2023.
+See the Multiple Submission Policy below.

 Paper Submission Policies